Uplift Universe: Languages

 Galactics have several specialized languages, including mathematical, tonal, sonar-based and "bridging" languages.
-Some languages are more sophisticated than others: in one novel, an alien called Alvin, who is a “Hoon” (alien species), notes that only some languages are good enough to describe highly technical processes, and notes how some people switch to "Galseven" or "Galtwo", which he doesn't understand.
+Some languages are more sophisticated than others: in one novel, an alien called Alvin, who is a “Hoon” (alien species), notes that only some languages are good enough to describe highly technical processes, and notes how some people switch to "Galseven" or "Galtwo", which he does not understand.
 Chimps' vocal chords have been modified so that they can articulate human speech.

 EarthClan

 EarthClan is the name of humanity and their clients (an animal or plant species being uplifted) in David Brin's Uplift Universe.
 They are named for their combined homeworld Earth.

 In the books, humanity is an insignificant race, having no known Patrons (a species responsible for uplifting them) and having mostly primitive technology.
 Humans have two (confirmed) clients and are referred to formally as "a-Human ul-Chimpanzee ul-Dolphin".
-By becoming patrons before contact with Galactic society, humanity unknowingly protected itself from being forced into becoming a client of an older race.
+By becoming patrons before contact with Galactic society, humanity unknowingly avoided forcibly becoming a client of an older race.